Five Tips for Building a Better Immune System

-- Eat a whole-foods diet rich in zinc, vitamin A, and vitamin C. Malnutrition is the number-one cause of immune deficiency worldwide.
+- Eat a whole-foods diet rich in zinc, vitamin A, vitamin C. and vitamin D. Malnutrition is the number-one cause of immune deficiency worldwide.
 You might think that malnutrition is a problem only in underdeveloped countries, but actually there are significant levels of malnutrition in the United States as well.
 The Standard American Diet (SAD) is high in calories, but often deficient in important vitamins, minerals, and phytonutrients that are necessary for good health and a strong immune system.
 For my patients who frequently get infections or have a hard time getting rid of an infection, I first make sure that they are getting certain nutrients.
 Zinc is an important mineral for immune system functioning; good sources are animal protein, like oysters and meat, as well as some vegetable proteins, such as beans.
 Vitamin A is also critical for proper immune function and is found in liver, fish, cod liver oil, chicken, eggs, and dairy.
 Beta-carotene (found in yellow and orange vegetables) can turn into vitamin A in your body (but not everyone makes this conversion easily).
 Vitamin C is another important nutrient for immune function.
 Eating four or five cups of fruits and vegetables every day will give you plenty of vitamin C. It’s also essential to optimize your vitamin D. Vitamin D deficiency is often missed and has been linked to many cancers, high blood pressure, heart disease, diabetes, depression, fibromyalgia, chronic muscle pain, bone loss, and autoimmune diseases like multiple sclerosis.
 Having enough vitamin D is absolutely necessary for a strong immune system.
 I look for optimal levels between 50 to 85 ng/dl; in my experience as well as that of my colleagues at The UltraWellness Center we’ve found this is the most effective range for our patients.
 After testing you can identify the right amount of supplementation for your unique needs, but many of us aren’t getting enough through the sun or our diets.

 - Protect your microbiota.
 Every day, we are discovering more and more about our amazing microbiota.
 Your microbiota creates a wall of defense that prevents infections from entering your body.
 When these bacteria are disrupted, our risk of getting an infection skyrockets.
 Probiotics have been shown to strengthen the immune system; decrease the risk of intestinal infections, asthma, and eczema; and shorten the length of the common cold.
 So, how can we protect the trillions of good bacteria that line the surfaces of our body?
 First, eat a high-fiber, whole-foods diet.
 Fiber-rich foods (beans, legumes, nuts, and seeds) feed these good bacteria.
 Second, avoid unnecessary antibiotic use.
 Antibiotics kill off the good bacteria along with the infections they’re treating.
 Don’t use antibiotics for viral infections; they are ineffective and will do more harm than good.